D.O.B. 21 May 1976

 Turned Pro 1995

-Ranking titles: One - Australian Goldfields Open 2011
+Ranking titles: Two - Australian Goldfields Open 2011, Shanghai Masters 2014

 Highest Tournament Break 147 - UK Tour Event Three 1999, Masters qualifier 2005, Wuxi Classic 2012

-After 16 years of trying, Stuart Bingham won his first ranking title at the start of the 2011/12 season, a victory which also pushed him into the top 16 of the world rankings for the first time.
+After 16 years of trying, Bingham won his first ranking title in 2011, a victory which also pushed him into the top 16 of the world rankings for the first time.

 His first taste of major success came a long way from home: 12,000 miles away in fact at the Australian Goldfields Open, which was the first ranking event ever staged Down Under.